Understand your needs

 To implement domain fronting both domains should be hosted by a CDN (content delivery network) server.
 A CDN is a network of proxy servers that distribute online content by creating copies of it on different servers.
 A single CDN can host many domains and a user can request content from the CDN server closest to them.

-As the HTTP data is encrypted, it appears that all the data is coming from a legitimate CDN.
+When the HTTP data is encrypted, it appears that all the data is coming from a legitimate CDN.

 In April 2018, both Google and Amazon closed their domain fronting services.
 Until then, Google allowed using its servers as proxies to connect to other websites.
 However, this was more of a loophole in the system than a formally supported feature.